 Of course if you’re a travel blogger and the brand or destination is offering you a free trip or free hotel stay that may be a different story.
-If the whole point of your blog is travel and you can’t afford to travel to new destinations on your own (or just don’t want to blow through your savings) then if you like the destination the answer should probably be “yes” no matter if they offer to compensate you or not.
+If the whole point of your blog is travel and you can’t afford to travel to new destinations on your own (or just don’t want to blow through your savings), then if you like the destination the answer could be “yes” no matter if they offer to compensate you or not.

 Related: Blogging for Money: 10 Tips To Get Paid Your Worth